EmDe99/EmDe99/README.md

 ### Hi there 👋

-- 🔭 Currently working on a React based game website!

-- 🌱 Currently learning React and improving my algo knowledge!
+-  Currently learning React and improving my algo knowledge!

 <!--
 **EmDe99/EmDe99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.